 Best Tooling for Stainless Steel and Hardened Alloys

-For tough, abrasive, or work-hardening materials like 316 stainless steel, titanium, and hardened tool steels, coated carbide is virtually mandatory.
+For tough, abrasive, or work-hardening materials like 316 stainless steel, titanium, and hardened tool steels, coated carbide is generally recommended.
 These materials have high tensile strength and poor thermal conductivity, meaning the massive heat generated during the cut stays right at the tool tip instead of escaping with the chip.
-HSS simply cannot survive these temperatures; the cutting edge will soften and dull almost instantly, leading to rapid tool failure.
+HSS rapidly loses hardness at these temperatures, causing accelerated wear, edge softening, and significantly shorter tool life.

-Carbide thrives in this hostile environment because it maintains its structural hardness at temperatures well above 1500°F (800°C).
+Depending on the carbide grade and cobalt content, carbide maintains much of its hardness at temperatures above approximately 1500°F (800°C), making it well suited for high-temperature machining.
 When paired with high-performance coatings like AlTiN (Aluminum Titanium Nitride)—which actually forms a protective oxide layer when exposed to extreme heat—carbide tools can plow through hardened alloys that HSS wouldn't even scratch.
 If you must use HSS on stainless steel for a short manual job, you have to drastically drop your RPM, use a heavy feed rate to get under the work-hardened layer, and flood the cut with coolant just to keep the tool alive.

 Conversely, in high-volume CNC production, carbide pays for itself almost immediately despite its high initial cost and the fact that it requires specialized diamond wheels to regrind.
 Because carbide allows for blistering cutting speeds, it slashes cycle times dramatically.
 If a carbide end mill reduces a part's machining time from 20 minutes down to 5 minutes, you are saving 15 minutes of machine overhead and labor on every single piece.
 Over a run of hundreds of parts, those time savings add up to thousands of dollars, making the initial price of the carbide tool completely negligible.